The Data Compliance Laws You Need to Know About

 What Does the Future Hold?

-I’m no Zoltar, but if I had to place a bet, I think we’ll be seeing more states implementing data privacy laws.
-Plus, the federal government may also get in on the action.
+I’m no Zoltar, but if I had to place a bet, I think we’ll see more states implement data privacy laws.
+Plus, the federal government may also take action.
 While they’re unlikely to enact something on par with the EU’s GDPR, they may use it as a model for protecting privacy rights.

 Want help creating compliant dispensary advertising campaigns?
 Let's talk!
 Give us a call at 925-393-0444.